Skip to main content

 Key Findings

-• The leading threat domain is Information Integrity, accounting for 29% of incidents (2 of 7).
+• The leading threat domain is Human-AI Control, accounting for 19% of incidents (13 of 68).

-• The most frequently observed threat pattern is Overreliance & Automation Bias, appearing in 2 incidents.
+• The most frequently observed threat pattern is Accumulative Risk & Trust Erosion, appearing in 12 incidents.

-• Cross-Sector is the most affected sector, with 4 incidents.
+• Technology is the most affected sector, with 48 incidents.

 Domain Analysis

-Activity so far is distributed across 5 domains, led by Information Integrity (2 incidents, 29%) and Agentic Systems (2 incidents).
+Activity so far is distributed across 8 domains, led by Human-AI Control (13 incidents, 19%) and Information Integrity (10 incidents).
 This spread suggests AI threats continue to materialize across multiple fronts rather than concentrating in a single area.

 Severity & Failure Stages

-A majority (71%) of 2026 incidents so far are rated critical or high severity, indicating that the incidents reaching public documentation tend to involve substantial harm rather than minor disruptions.
+A majority (96%) of 2026 incidents so far are rated critical or high severity, indicating that the incidents reaching public documentation tend to involve substantial harm rather than minor disruptions.
+66% of incidents have reached the "harm" failure stage — meaning measurable damage was documented, not just capability demonstrations or near-misses.

 Severity Breakdown